 - Economics and Indian Economy – 15 questions

 - Indian History and Culture – 20 questions

 - Geography – 14 questions

 - Science and Technology – 12 questions

 - Indian Polity – 20 questions

 - Current Affairs – 4 questions

-Note: Questions that can be purely categorised as Events of national and International Importance (current affairs) were only four in number.
+Note: Questions that can be purely categorized as Events of National and International Importance (current affairs) were only four in number.
 However, some questions from subjects like Environment, Indian Economy, Science and Technology had connections with items in recent news (last 3-4 years).

 UPSC Prelims 2021 Question Topics: 100 Areas from which UPSC Framed Questions

 - Demand and Supply: Law of Demand, Inferior Goods, Complementary Goods